whopperdk/gnosispay-dashboard-extension/README.md

 - See estimated cashback amount and rate

 ### Visa Exchange Rate
-- Link to page with Visa Exchange Rate
+- Link to page with Visa Exchange Rate (edit bank fee to 0% to have correct rate for Gnosis Pay)

 ## Development